Mother, Art teacher & artist

 After studying art for several years I was keen to encourage my own children to be creative and outgoing, I’m a believer that art encourages self confidence.
 I feel art plays a important in children’s development, helping them to grow into a strong and confident adults.
 My art classes happened organically, during my time as a childminder I was able to hold small art classes from local nannies and friends which then let into my pre school classes in local cafes an then into nurseries and primary schools.

-I have been running art classes for nearly four years and love doing them.
+‘I have been running art classes for many years and love doing them.
 I research new artists and techniques each week.
-As I have the experience of working with children as a childminder and being a qualified teaching assistant plus loving Art, I have some great tools to teach children the wonderful world of art and how to be creative.
+All my experience of working with children as a mother and childminder, also being a qualified teaching assistant plus my obvious love for Art, I have some great tools to teach children the wonderful world of art and how to be creative.
 I believe that exposing children to the world of art, can teach them so much more than just being creative.
 Our children are the next generation and I would hate for creative children not to have opportunities to be creative.
 I believe in positive teaching during my classes, giving the children lots of praise and encouragement.
 Nothing is wrong in the arty world, its all matter of opinion, as the famous saying says, beauty is in the eye of the beholder.
 I will always encourage and help a child develop in as many areas as possible, using their natural skills and talent.
-As my classes show many techniques and styles, the children can find their own perfect style to express themselves or improve what they know already.
+As my classes show many techniques and styles, the children can find their own perfect style to express themselves or improve what they know already.’